River Cruises in Germany- A Stress-Free Way to Experience Germany

 What is the Food Like on a River Cruise?

 The River Cruise dining rooms offer delicious meals prepared by skilled chefs.
 Most ships have a casual buffet breakfast to start your day, and you can enjoy lunch by a window mid-day.
-In the evening, a 5 star meal, complete with wine is served by a the well trained wait staff who see to your every need.
+In the evening, a 5-star meal, complete with wine, is served by a well-trained wait staff who see to your every need.
 Do you have special dietary concerns?
-Just let the staff know in advance, and they will care for you.
+Please let the staff know in advance, and they will take care of you.
 On many ships, all meals and drinks, including wine, are included in the cost of your Cruise, eliminating the worry of a large bill at the end of your trip.

 Of course, you will be stopping often in towns and cities along the way, and you don’t want to pass up a chance to try the local foods!